coreindustries/sprinkler/README.md

 node + raspberry pi based sprinkler system

-based on express with socket.io for triggers and pi-gpio for talking to the Raspberry PI gpio pins to tigger a relay.
+based on geddy with socket.io for triggers and pi-gpio for talking to the Raspberry PI gpio pins to tigger a relay.

 ### setup
-npm install
+[sudo] npm install -g geddy

-### to run socket server (runs on localhost:8001)
+### to run socket server (runs on localhost:4000)
-1. go into /source
+1. cd /sprinkler
-2. npm install
+2. geddy